Rajvi-P/phylogenetics_final/notebook-log2.md

 ```

-## Step 8: Coalescent Method Per each ClustalW and Mafft Aligned IQ-Tree
+## Step 8: Coalescent Method on each ClustalW and Mafft-Aligned IQ-Tree

 **Completed- Astral per each Clustalw/Trimal/IQ-Tree and Mafft/Trimal/IQ-Tree Alignment